 - Tatsuya Suou from Persona 2 is this trope most of the time.
 While his Unique Personas are all focused on fire magic, he is depicted as an Ineffectual Loner with a hidden heart of gold.
 Justified in Innocent Sin where he is a Heroic Mime, but he maintains the attitude in Eternal Punishment with some notable exceptions.

-- Yukiko in Persona 4 fits this trope to a tee (her main offensive element is fire and she's the demure daughter of the local innkeeper), right down to occasionally showing flashes of a much more brutal personality (most notable after scoring a critical hit).
+- Yukiko from Persona 4 fits this trope to a tee (her main offensive element is fire and she's the demure daughter of the local innkeeper), right down to occasionally showing flashes of a much more brutal personality (most notable after scoring a critical hit).
 She's contrasted with Chie who similarly inverts the personality associated with An Ice Person.

-- Blaze The Cat from the Sonic the Hedgehog series not only has fiery powers, but is also a cold, aloof loner who keeps her emotions boiled up.
+- Blaze the Cat from the Sonic the Hedgehog series not only has fiery powers but is also a cold, aloof loner who keeps her emotions boiled up.
 Introverted or not, it's not a good idea to make her angry.

-- Played with in Avatar: The Last Airbender.
+- Played with in Avatar: The Last Airbender: